 Health Benefits of Coffee

-Rich in Antioxidants: Coffee is full of polyphenols, like chlorogenic acid, which reduce inflammation and combat oxidative stress.
-As a result, this may lower the risk of chronic diseases.
+Rich in antioxidants: Coffee is high in polyphenols like chlorogenic acid, which help reduce inflammation and oxidative stress

-Reduces Cancer Risk: Coffee has been associated with a lower risk of liver and colorectal cancers, thanks to its antioxidants.
+May reduce cancer risk: Coffee consumption is associated with a lower risk of certain cancers, including liver and colorectal

 Light Roast Coffee